 We work to achieve and maintain the AA standards of the Web Content Accessibility Guidelines (WCAG) 2.1.
 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

-- Many of our promotional and Teaching related videos do not have captions
+- Some of our older promotional and teaching related videos do not have captions;

 If we have failed to identify a barrier, please contact us.